 Internships, research opportunities and more

-The Art History Department is home to the Visual Culture Forum.
-For over 10 years, VizCult: The Harpur College Dean’s Workshop on Visual Culture has provided a focus for dialogue and exchange both within the Art History Department and across related disciplines.
-Faculty, graduate students and undergraduate students meet in this bi-weekly workshop forum to promote the production, sharing and critical evaluation of new research in the broader interdisciplinary field of visual and built culture studies.
-Speakers are invited from the University’s faculty and graduate community, as well as outside institutions.
-For information and the VizCult schedule, visit the VizCult blog.
+The Art History Department is home to VizCult: The Harpur College Dean’s Workshop on Visual Culture, which for over twenty years has provided a focus for dialogue and exchange both within the Art History Department and across related disciplines.
+Faculty, graduate students and undergraduate students meet in this bi-weekly workshop forum to share new research in the broader interdisciplinary field of visual and built culture studies.
+Speakers are invited from the University’s faculty and graduate community as well as outside institutions.
+For information and the VizCult schedule, visit the department's blog.

-The Fleishman Center for Career and Professional Development is dedicated to assist students in all aspects of career planning.
-The Center's myraid of services inclue résumé critique, mock interviews, job search assistance, internship placement, and much more.
+The Fleishman Center for Career and Professional Development is dedicated to assisting students in all aspects of career planning.
+The Center's myriad of services include résumé critique, mock interviews, job search assistance, internship placement, and much more.

 After You Graduate